Frigo (ice cream): History

-As part of Unilever, Frigo specialized exclusively in ice cream; In addition to distributing the group's brands, it began to develop its own references such as Drácula (1977), Frigodedo (1980), Frigo Pie (1983), Calippo (1984), Twister (1986) and the Magnum Frac (1991).
+As part of Unilever, Frigo specialized exclusively in ice cream; In addition to distributing the group's brands, it began to develop its own references such as Drácula (1977), Frigodedo (1980), Frigo Pie (1983), Calippo (1984), Twister (1986) and the Frac (1989).
 Many of those brands are still available.

 Starting in 1998, Frigo assimilated the unified Heartbrand corporate image, with a heart as its logo.

 Unilever announced in 2008 that it would close the Frigo factory in Barcelona and make 268 employees redundant.
 It was eventually sold to the Catalan company Farga, producer of Farggi ice cream.